|

 strategies for the Macintosh developer, including such

-frameworks as Qt,
+frameworks as Qt, wxWidgets

-CPLAT.
-In
+and CPLAT.
+In addition,

-addition, C++ applications using REALbasic
+C++ applications using REALbasic

 for GUI generation is also described.
 Suggestions for best